Born: 1956 - Bryan, TX

 How I got into the field

 I sustained a spinal cord injury in a 1975 climbing accident while in the Air Force Academy.
 I continued my education at Stanford University, where I began applying engineering and design principles to overcome daily living hurdles faced by people with disabilities.
-I received a BS in ME and Product Design in 1979 and a MSME in Smart Product Design in 1982, from Stanford.
-In 1981, I started Beneficial Designs, when I realized people could benefit from the sit-ski I had created for myself.
+I received a BS in Mechanical Engineering (ME) and Product Design in 1979 and an MSME in Smart Product Design in 1982 from Stanford University.
+In 1981, I started Beneficial Designs when I realized people could benefit from the sit-ski I had created for myself.

 Important event(s) that influenced my early decision to get into the assistive technology field

 My rock climbing accident obviously redirected my life.
 Had I continued in my career, I would have most likely perished in one of the B-1 test flights.
 Most of the early flights flew into the ground at high speeds trying to follow the terrain.
 I had an avid desire for participating in outdoor activities having been an ice hockey player, freestyle skier, and mountaineer.
-I saw there were not lots of activities for outdoor recreation in a wheelchair.
+I saw that there was a lack of activities for outdoor recreation for people using wheelchairs.

 Why I chose the AT field